nafeesahyounis/user-centric-frontend-project/README.md

 * Easy and intuitive means of establishing contact and discussing details for future project.
 Exact pricing is not provided as it will depend on the nature of the work and it will be necessary to discuss this with the client in further detail.

-* -Easy access to the model’s previous work so that they can quickly and seamlessly gauge whether or not she is the correct fit.
+* Easy access to the model’s previous work so that they can quickly and seamlessly gauge whether or not she is the correct fit.

 ## User Stories